Lupus and Kidney Disease (Lupus Nephritis)

 - Diet change

-Corticosteroids and immunosuppressive drugs: These medications are used to calm your immune system (your body’s defense system) and stop it from attacking your glomeruli.
+Corticosteroids and immunosuppressive drugs: These medicines are used to calm your immune system (your body’s defense system) and stop it from attacking your glomeruli.

-ACE inhibitors and ARBs: These are blood pressure medications used to reduce protein loss and control blood pressure.
+ACE inhibitors and ARBs: These are blood pressure medicines used to reduce protein loss in the urine and control blood pressure.

-Diuretics: These medications help your body get rid of excess fluid and swelling.
+Diuretics: These medicines help your body get rid of excess fluid and swelling.
 These can be used to lower your blood pressure too.

-Diet changes: Some diet changes may be needed, such as reducing salt (sodium) and protein in your food choices to lighten the load of wastes on the kidneys.
+Diet changes: Some diet changes may be needed, such as reducing salt (sodium) and protein in your food choices to help control blood pressure and lighten the load of wastes on the kidneys.

 Do these treatments have side effects?